Photo of wine glasses on an outdoor table

 As a bonus the Black Stallion Winery insulated cooler we provide is yours to keep!

-Upon arrival we will provide a list of Chef recommended wines to enjoy with your picnic.
+Please Note: Bottles of Black Stallion Winery wine are selected and purchased separately upon arrival to enjoy with your picnic.
+We’ll provide a list of Chef recommended wines to enjoy with your picnic.

-• Experience allows for two hours
+• Experience allows for two hours from the time of reservation

 • By reservation only